 Since the passage of the Religion Law, such summer camps have been raided (often cooperating with hostile state-controlled media) and with police interrogations of children on their own which leave them frightened.

 Schools have increasingly been denying access to girls who wear headscarves.
 The Education and Science Ministry has imposed a national uniform which does not allow any deviations.
 Many parents have tried to challenge this denial of education through the courts, so far without success.
 "The ban on the inclusion in the school uniform of elements of clothing of religious adherence of various confessions was introduced with the aim of preserving the internal order of educational establishments and the avoidance of manifestations of social, property or other differences between students," one court claimed in December 2017 in rejecting a suit by parents.

 Independent mosques forcibly closed, types of prayer restricted

 Even before the Religion Law was adopted, officials were insisting that all independent mosques must close.
-There is no "legal" basis for such demands, or evidence for official claims of "terrorists" associating with such mosques.
+There is no "legal" basis for such demands, or evidence for official claims that "they will breed terrorists".
 The Justice Ministry has denied all re-registration applications by non-Muslim Board Islamic communities.
 The Muslim Board is registered as one legal entity with all mosques in the country as its branches.
-Islam is the only religious community to which the state gives such a monopoly.
+Islam is the only religious community on which the state imposes such a monopoly.